Investigating the Center-to-Limb Effects in Helioseismic Data Using 3D Radiative Hydrodynamic Simulations: Longitudinal Dependence of Acoustic and Surface Gravity Modes

 \subsection{Doppler velocity}

-The center-to-limb effect affects the properties of the Doppler velocity oscillations differently from oscillations in the continuum intensity.
-It manifested as an increase in the background noise at larger distances from the disc center across all frequencies, leading to the weakening and disappearance of higher-degree resonant and pseudo-modes.
+The center-to-limb effect affects the properties of Doppler velocity oscillations differently from those of continuum intensity oscillations.
+It manifested as an increase in the background noise at larger distances from the disk center across all frequencies, leading to the weakening and disappearance of higher-degree resonant and pseudo-modes.
 At the same time, a signal induced by predominantly radial convective motions decreases closer to the limb due to an increase in the view angle, which causes a significant weakening of $f$ and $p$ modes (Figure~\ref{fig:l-nu_diff}b).
-Comparison of the power distribution at the disc center (dashed curves, Figure~\ref{fig:l-nu1}b) and $\pm 60^{\mathrm{o}}$ longitudes (red and blue curves), we can note a slower decrease of the power for lower-degree modes (e.g., 3.18~mHz in Figure~\ref{fig:l-nu1}b) and disappearance a distinct signal from the pseudo-modes at the higher frequencies.
-Comparison of the power of modes at $pm 60^{\mathrm{o}}$ longitudes didn't show deviations larger than the standard deviation (Figures~\ref{fig:l-nu_diff}b,~\ref{figA:sIc-Vd}b).
-Similar to the continuum intensity, the longitudinal distribution of power of oscillations computed from the Doppler velocities shows a decrease in the mode width closer to the limb, as well as the power reduction (Figures~\ref{fig:l752-1011}b, d, f).
-However, in contrast to the continuum intensity, there is no significant East--West asymmetry in the power distribution at low frequencies (below the $f$-mode).
+Comparison of the power distribution at the disk center (dashed curves, Figure~\ref{fig:l-nu1}b) and $\pm 60^{\mathrm{o}}$ longitudes (red and blue curves), shows a significant decrease in the modes' power at frequencies below the cut-off frequency (2.508 -- 4.528~mHz, panel b), whereas the background noise remains relatively low.
+Above the cut-off frequency, the modes' amplitudes continue to decrease.
+However, a significant increase in background power makes them indistinguishable at high frequencies (e.g., $\nu=7.523$~mHz, Figure~\ref{fig:l-nu_diff}b).
+At the higher frequencies, the power of modes shows a noticeable deviation for $\pm 60^{\mathrm{o}}$ longitudes, which is smaller than the standard deviation for the corresponding modes (Figures~\ref{fig:l-nu_diff}b,~\ref{figA:sIc-Vd}b).

+Similar to the continuum intensity, the distribution of the oscillation power with longitude, computed from the Doppler velocities, shows a decrease in the mode width closer to the limb, as well as the power reduction (Figures~\ref{fig:l752-1012}b, d, f).
+In contrast to the continuum intensity, the variation of $f$-mode power with longitude is qualitatively similar to that observed for the $p$-modes (Figure~\ref{fig:long-l752-1012}d-f).
+The power distribution for the Doppler velocity exhibits a weak East-West asymmetry for $f$, $p_5$, and $p_6$ at $\ell=506$, which disappears at higher $\ell$.